alterm4nn/ChronoZoom/Doc/Getting Started with UI Autotest.md

 	b.
 Set BaseUrl(http://test.chronozoomproject.org)
 	c.
 BrowserName("chrome", "firefox" or "internet explorer")
 7. Add rules for chromedriver and iedriver in Windows Firewall:
-	a.
-Open Windows Firewall
+	1. Open Windows Firewall.
-	b.
-Open Advanced Settings
-	c.
-Open Inbound Rules
+	2. Click **Advanced settings**.
+	3. Click **Inbound Rules**, then click **New Rule...**.
+    4. Click **Programs**, then click **Next**
-	d.
-Create new rule for programs (chromedriver and iedriver)
+    5. Create a new rule for chromedriver using the following program path:
-		i.
-Path to program: **Test\chronozoom20.test\ThirdParty\** + chromedriver.exe or IEDriverServer.exe
-		ii.
-Set by default others settings
+        `Test\chronozoom20.test\ThirdParty\chromedriver.exe`
+    6. Complete the remaining wizard steps (accept default values).
+    7. Repeat steps 2-6 to create a new rule for iedriver, using the following program path:
+    	`Test\chronozoom20.test\ThirdParty\IEDriverServer.exe`
 8. Configure setting for AuthorizationTests:
-	a.
-Open file **Test\chronozoom20.test\Application.Helper\Constants\Accounts.xml**
+	1. Open file `Test\chronozoom20.test\Application.Helper\Constants\Accounts.xml`
-	b.
-Set Login and Password for Google, Yahoo and Microsoft accounts. **Please, Don't use own accounts.
-You can create accounts for tests**
+	2. Set Login and Password for Google, Yahoo and Microsoft accounts. **Please, Don't use your own accounts.
+You can create separate accounts for testing.**
-	c.
-Save file
+	3. Save Accounts.xml.
-	d.
-Dont commit changes of the file to github.
-You can to add the file to git unstage (git update-index --assume-unchanged **PathToFile**/Accounts.xml)
+	4. Don't commit these changes to github.
+Add the file to git unstage:
+	   `git update-index --assume-unchanged **Test\chronozoom20.test\Application.Helper\Constants\Accounts.xml`
-9. Open Test Explorer and run UI tests (Tests from project Tests.UI)
+9. Open Test Explorer and run UI tests (tests are located within the **Tests.UI** project.).
 10. Run a test.
-    a.
-Browser will be started
+    1. Browser will be started.
-    b.
-Homepage will be opened
+    2. Homepage will be opened.
-    c.
-Test will do something
+    3. Test will do something.
-    d.
-Browser will be closed
+    4. Browser will be closed.
-    e.
-Test results will be shown
+    5. Test results will be shown.